Midwest’s leading custodial service business celebrates a golden milestone.

 WBM also owns a majority share of a joint venture, Tier One Property Services, LLC based in Houston, Texas.
-Tier One employs 700 employees in 15 states and its customer base includes oil refineries, automotive manufacturing plants and commercial offices.
+Tier One employs more than 800 employees in 15 states and its customer base includes oil refineries, automotive manufacturing plants, and commercial offices.

-WBM eventually became a family-owned business run by Jimmy, his wife Robery and their two children Terry and Tiffany Woodley.
-Today, Robery continues to run the business as CEO, along with Terry who handles marketing and operations as Chief Operating Officer and Tiffany who is the company’s Chief Financial Officer.
+WBM eventually became a family-owned business run by Jimmy, his wife Robery, and their two children Terry and Tiffany Woodley.
+Today, Robery remains active in the business as its Chairwoman, along with Terry who oversees Operations, Human Resources, and Marketing as its President & Chief Operating Officer; and Tiffany, who is the company’s Chief Financial Officer.